srciaga/burciaga.design/content/about.md

                 <li>And learning how to code. (<a href="https://github.com/srciaga/srciaga.github.io">I built this website!</a>)</li>
             </ul>
             <p>
                 Let's make something together!
-If you're interested, please <a href="contact.html">get in touch</a>.
+If you're interested, please <a href="contact">get in touch</a>.
             </p>
         </p>
     </div>